 All in all, a key component that makes trucking such a remunerative career is that you don’t stay on the same wages for too long – your performance and industry demands for quality professionals mean you can easily navigate to high incomes.

 So how much do truck drivers get paid?
 Generally, truck drivers with Class A CDL licenses drive at least 2,000 miles per week and as high as 3,000.
 Since you get paid according to the miles you travel, the odometer automatically counts your earnings while you complete your daily work.
 And, in fact, this is an exciting feature for US truckers as they get paid a lot more than those who work on an hourly or fixed salary basis.
 In addition, drivers at many large trucking companies enjoy various bonuses and promotional features besides their regular pay.

 Concerning the average income of truck drivers, in 2021, the figure makes up over $60,000.
 Entry-level job opportunities start at about $45,000, while many experienced truckers make as much as $85,000 on yearly basis.

-One way to promote professionalism at MDB is ensuring each staff member feels appreciated in the team and that their unique abilities make them a precious contributor.
+One way to promote professionalism at MDB is ensuring each staff member feels appreciated by the team and that their unique abilities make them precious contributors.
 There is no wonder that MDB Transportation is among the best trucking companies to work for in the United States.

-A sustainable business, MDB Transportation has completed operations equal to planting over 12,000 trees and removing 100 cars off the road, attracting the interests of environmentally conscious truckers.
+A sustainable business, MDB Transportation has completed operations equal to planting over 12,000 trees and removing 100 cars off the road, attracting the interest of environmentally conscious truckers.